 Tuition and Fees

 ITED is a three-semester program.
 Students pay the full-time tuition fee for all three semesters.
-Visit our Admissions site for detailed information about tuition and fees.
+Visit our tuition and fees page for detailed information.